Frequently Asked Questions

 Q. Are factors other than GRE scores and GPA important in admissions decisions?

 A. We require all applicants to complete the online application.
-As part of that application process, we will require three letters of recommendation and a personal statement.
+As part of that application process, we will require three letters of recommendation and a personal essay.
 These are important components of the application and are reviewed by our faculty admissions committee.
 Letters of recommendation should be provided by individuals who can assess your ability to successfully engage in graduate studies.
 Two of the three recommendation letters must be from academic instructors.

 Q. Is it possible to begin my graduate studies in a semester other than Fall?

-A. Our MS in speech-language pathology and MS in SLP with an emphasis in bilingual SLP start only in the fall semester.
+A. Our MS in speech-language pathology and MS with an emphasis in bilingual SLP start only in the fall semester.